-SPM 263 D: Sociology of Sport (3) Designed to introduce students to contemporary critical issues in sport, including social inequalities, and intercollegiate and professional sports.
-There will be an emphasis on raising the level of consciousness regarding the sporting environment.
+SPM 263 D: Sociology of Sport (3) Designed to introduce students to contemporary critical issues in sport, including social inequalities,

-SPM 264 Introduction to Sport (3) Psychology
+SPM 264 Introduction to Sport Psychology

 Introduction and overview of the psychological aspects of sport.
 Knowledge and skills required to develop performance enhancement programs for athletes, performers, and athletic teams are discussed.